Table View for Project Management: The Ultimate Way to Manage Project Data

 A spreadsheet for tracking.
 A board for tasks.
 Email for updates.
 Every switch costs time.
 And every tool is one more place where information lives out of sync with everything else.

 Here is how to use table view to manage your project data from start to finish.
+Plus, setting this up takes less time than you think.

 Step 1: Switch to table view on your board